chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

     }
 }
 ```

-The Comparator.compare() method returns an int whose meaning is the same as the Comparable.compareTo() method's return value.
+The Comparator.compare() method returns an int whose meaning is same as the Comparable.compareTo() method's return value.
 In this case, we're taking advantage of that by asking compareTo() to do the actual comparison work for us.

 **Testing the new Comparator code:**
 ```java